gimbalabs/ppbl2024-transaction-examples/faucet/plutus-tx-examples/invalid-transactions/validation-error-001.md

 tx_in_fees=
 ```

-What happens if we do not include the `tx_in_ppbl2024` and the output, like this:
+What happens if we do not include the `tx_in_ppbl2024` and the corresponding output, like this:

 ```bash
 cardano-cli transaction build \